Extension of algebroids Part I: The Construction: Action algebroids via multiplicative YM F -connections

 but recall that we have on $F$

 thus,

 In total

-Following this calculation there is an alternative proof to \cite[especially the last statement of Proposition 4.11]{Fischer:2024vak} if one wants to prove the first part: Just revert the previous calculations but starting with $R_\nabla$ for which we actually have shown that
+{ This proves the second bullet point of \ref{thm:ActionAlgebroidStructure}.
+Regarding the first bullet point:} Following this calculation there is an alternative proof to \cite[especially the last statement of Proposition 4.11]{Fischer:2024vak}.
+Just revert the previous calculations but starting with $R_\nabla$ for which we actually have shown that

 such that the curvature equation for $\nabla^\zeta$ promptly follows.
-Reverting the calculations above to show $\nabla^\zeta H = 0$ and that $H$ is a field of Lie brackets is then straightforward: One starts with the same calculation as in this proof, which is possible because the proposed expression for the Lie algebroid bracket is just a consequence of the definitions; but now carry the $\nabla^\zeta H$ term along the way.
+Reverting the calculations above to show $\nabla^\zeta H = 0$ and that $H$ is a field of Lie brackets is then straightforward: One starts with the same calculation as in this proof, which is possible because the proposed expression for the Lie algebroid bracket {as provided in \ref{prop:defTwistActionAlg}} is just a consequence of the definitions {and $H = t_{\basicc} + \zeta \circ (K,K)$}; but now carry the $\nabla^\zeta H$ term along the way.
 Since strictness and the curvature equation for $\nabla^\zeta$ is at this step known, it follows immediately that $\nabla^\zeta H = 0$ by the fact that $R_\nabla^{\rm bas} = 0$.

-$H$ is by construction antisymmetric and a tensor; in order to show the Jacobi identity one makes again use of the proposed expression of the Lie algebroid bracket.
-It is a standard exercise\footnote{See the previously mentioned reference and results of \cite{0521499283} for similar calculations.} to show that the Jacobi identity of $[\cdot, \cdot]_E$ is via this expression equivalent to the following set of equations: Jacobi identity of $H$, and the equations\footnote{Along the image of $K$ because the involved contractions in these equations are with sections of the form $K(\mu)$, and not with general sections of $F$.} $\nabla^\zeta H = 0$, $R_{\nabla^\zeta} = \rm{ad}_H \circ \zeta$, and $\rmd^{\nabla^\zeta} \zeta = 0$; and by juggling terms one similarly argues that the Jacobi identity of $H$ thus follows by the Jacobi identity of $[ \cdot, \cdot ]_E$, $\nabla^\zeta H = 0$, $R_{\nabla^\zeta} = \rm{ad}_H \circ \zeta$, and $\rmd^{\nabla^\zeta} \zeta = 0$, all of which are either already known or shown. \end{proof}
+$H$ is by construction antisymmetric and a tensor; in order to show the Jacobi identity one makes again use of the proposed expression of the Lie algebroid bracket. { That is, the Jacobi identity follows as in the proof of \ref{prop:defTwistActionAlg}, but by reverting the argument, i.e.,} one similarly argues that the Jacobi identity of $H$ follows by the Jacobi identity of $[ \cdot, \cdot ]_E$, $\nabla^\zeta H = 0$, $R_{\nabla^\zeta} = {\rm ad}_H \circ \zeta$, $\rmd^{\nabla^\zeta} \zeta = 0$, and the fact that $K$ is a morphism of Lie algebroids, all of which are either already known or shown. \end{proof}

-The reason why we speak of an action algebroid structure is due to the similarity to ``trivial'' action Lie algebroids.
-In fact, given a Lie algebra $\frg$ acting on a manifold $M$ one has the action Lie algebroid structure on $M \times \frg$.
-Moreover, trivially, $M \times \frg$ comes with its canonical LAB structure, and the canonical flat connection is a strict multiplicative Yang-Mills $\rmT M$-connection, where we choose $\zeta \equiv 0$.
-Moreover, then $\nabla = \nabla^\zeta$, and w.r.t.\ constant sections $\mu, \nu$ of $M \times \frg$, which are parallel sections of $\nabla$, we have $H(\mu, \nu) = [\mu, \nu]_E = [\mu, \nu]_\frg$.
-Thence, the algebroid structure as written in \ref{thm:ActionAlgebroidStructure} is just the typical action algebroid structure.